Last updated July 2026

 Lake Tikitapu (Blue Lake)

-Adjacent to Tikitapu and separated by a narrow ridge is Rotokakahi (Green Lake) — a similarly clear but distinctly green-coloured crater lake.
-Rotokakahi is tapu (sacred) to local iwi and is not open to the public for swimming or boating.
-The Blue Lake Track’s lookout point — reached via a short flight of stairs — gives views over both lakes simultaneously, which is the highlight of the walk.
+Adjacent to Tikitapu and separated by a narrow ridge is Rotokakahi (Green Lake), a similarly clear crater lake that is tapu to local iwi and closed to public swimming or boating.
+The lookout on the track provides the best simultaneous views of both lakes.

 The Track